 Where You’ll Work

-Adult NPs can work in a wide range of locations.
-Some run their own offices or clinics while others work under the direction of a physician.
+Adult NPs can work in a wide range of locations beyond a physician’s office.

 Common workplaces include: